A Discovery in Need of Explanation

 Despite suggestions that the Romans might have had better periodontal health than modern people, the truth is that Romans had high risk for tooth decay and gum disease.
 With a grain-based diet that also included lots of sweets, oral bacteria thrived in the mouth of Romans.
 There were few preventive treatments, with most Romans using a toothpaste that was derived from urine.

-And if Romans started to develop tooth decay, there were no fillings, dental crowns, or root canals.
+And if Romans started to develop tooth decay, there were no fillings, dental crowns.
 The only treatment was the extraction of the tooth, with only wine for anesthesia, and no dental implants to replace them.

 Modern Extractions Are Different